 Not all drunk driving accidents involve two or more cars.
 Sometimes they only involve one.
 In fact, a car does not need to be involved at all.
 Operating any vehicle while under the influence constitutes drunk driving.
 Alcohol-impaired accidents can involve any of the following:

 - Utility vehicles

-Sadly, the National Highway Traffic Safety Administration (NHTSA) reports that crashes involving bikes or pedestrians have been on the rise since 2009.
 Smaller vehicles and individuals are harder to see by an impaired driver, and these crashes can cause more devastating injuries than ones involving two cars.
 Devastating personal injuries equal more drastic changes to a victim’s life after the accident, with higher bills and greater emotional trauma.

 Get Help From One of Our Drunk Driving Accident Lawyers in Alpharetta Today